vjkr/vjkr.github.io/_posts/2018-25-09-Retrograde.markdown

 1. Be able to do a chin up
 2. Be able to do a pull up
 3. Improve my push-up form
-4. Back squat: be able to get my bum to the floor (ankle and hib mobility improvement)
+4. Back squat: be able to get my bum to the floor (ankle and hip mobility improvement)
 5. Back Squat: 80kg (1 rep)
 6. Front Squat: 40kg (1 rep)
 7. Dead Lift: 100kg (1 rep)